 Declaring Psychology as a Minor

-Although there isn't a formal declaration process, it is strongly recommended that students visit the Psychology Undergraduate Advising Office to discuss their interest in the Minor and check that they are on track to complete the Psychology Minor requirements.
+Once you have decided to declare psychology as a minor, it is strongly recommended that students visit the Psychology Undergraduate Advising Office to discuss their interest in the Minor and check that they are on track to complete the Psychology Minor requirements.